 Oceans 101 is an introduction to what you need to know about our oceans, the threats they face, and what you can do to help protect them.

 Over 70% of the globe is covered by the ocean and half the world's population lives within minutes of the coastline.
 Rich with resources and potential, our oceans have long been thought of as both infinite and indestructible.
 But they are not.
 Overfishing, climate change, pollution, acidification, dead zones, and more have put the world's ocean and marine life at great risk.
 But if we take action now, this grim future can be avoided.

 These underwater national parks preserve fragile ecosystems for us and future generations.
 Learn how you can support the establishment of new ones.Learn More

 Coral reefs, the most bio-diverse regions of our oceans and home to 25% of all marine life, are under threat.
 Find out what you can do to protect them.Learn More

-Due to climate change pollution, our oceans are becoming warmer and more acidic, the polar ice caps are melting and sea levels are rising.
+Due to climate change, our oceans are getting warmer and more acidic, the polar ice caps are melting and sea levels are rising.
 You can help stop this.Learn More

 We're catching fish faster than they can reproduce, and are nearly at the point of no-return for many fish populations.
 Take action now to help preserve fish populations.Learn More